department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care.md

 #### Will VA cover my vision care?

 We cover routine eye exams and preventive tests.
-In some cases, you may get coverage for eyeglasses or services for blind or low vision rehabilitation.
+In some cases, you may get coverage for eyeglasses or services for blind or low-vision rehabilitation.
 [Learn more about vision care through VA](/healthcare/about-va-health-care/vision-care/).

 <br>